Manojbsgowda/self-learning/shell-script/shellCommands.md

 # commands

 ls -        list the files
-ls - la     list files with detail information ls - ltr    list the files and folders with all the details
+ls - la     list files with detailed information ls - ltr    list the files and folders with all the details

 mkdir       make directory
-cat         to dispaly the content of the file vim or vi   used to create the file
+cat         to display the content of the file vim or vi   editor used to create the file

-ps -ef      used print the running  process details
+ps -ef      used to print the running  process details

-nproc       used to dispaly  cpu details
+nproc       used to display  cpu details

-df -h       it display the ram memory details
+df -h       it displays the RAM memory details

 free -g     used to display the free and used memory details